Independence Day Speech for Students | Long speech for 15th August

-Before independence, our people were confined to live like slaves under the rules made by Britishers.
-Democracy gives us the power to build our nation accordingly and live in our country as a free citizen and we need to cherish our freedom
+Before independence, our people were confined to living like slaves under the rules made by Britishers.
+Democracy gives us the power to build our nation accordingly and live in our country as free citizens and we need to cherish our freedom

-British India was divided into two countries on the basis of religious lines India and Pakistan and On 15th August provisions of the Independence, Act came into action, which means sovereignty and legislative power lies in the Indian constitution and India proceeded on the path of being a democratic country.
+British India was divided into two countries on the basis of religious lines India and Pakistan on 15th August provisions of the Independence, Act came into action, which means sovereignty and legislative power lies in the Indian constitution and India proceeded on the path of being a democratic country.

 Broadly our History of the struggle for freedom can be divided into two phases-

 These two periods are also called as pre-Gandhian era and the Gandhian era.

 Britishers were ignorant of the problems of Indian and over to that they were contentiously oppressing our countrymen, especially the poor and peasants, they were exploiting our resources and there was no economic growth in our country

 1857 was an important year in our history.
 That year is also known for the first war of independence where rebellions shifted the powers and the revolt of 1857 was also called Sepoy Mutiny.